top of page

 Option D: (end individual contributions, businesses pay full Social Security tax)

-Best case scenario for younger citizens (maximizes personal savings + full retirement benefits)
+Best case scenario for younger citizens (+6.2% in additional savings plus full retirement benefits)

 Retirees receive full benefits